ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Results

 \section{Results}

 In this section, we present the results obtained by our approach.
-We perform simulations with Solo12, a 2.2 $\mathrm{kg}$ open torque-controlled modular quadruped robot.
-The entire framework was run on a Dell precision 5820 tower machine with a 3.7 GHz Intel Xeon processor.
-We perform our simulation using the PyBullet library \cite{coumans2019}.
+We perform simulations with Solo12, a 2.2 $\mathrm{kg}$ open-source torque-controlled modular quadruped robot.
+The entire framework runs on a Dell precision 5820 tower machine with a 3.7 GHz Intel Xeon processor.
+We perform our simulation using the PyBullet library~\cite{coumans2019}.

 For all the experiments, the ContactNet is composed of 4 fully connected layers with $128$ neurons each.
 All layers except the last one are activated with a ReLU function.
 As hyper-parameters for training, we choose a number of epochs equal to 1000 with a batch size of 100.
 The learning rate is set to 0.001.
-The input state $\vect{u}_\mathrm{r}$ is normalized to be in the range (-1,1) to improve the accuracy of the network.
+The input $\vect{u}_\mathrm{r}$ is normalized to be in the range (\mbox{-1},1) to improve the accuracy of the network~\cite{LeCun2012}.
 To evaluate the network's performance we used 70 \% of the entries of the dataset as a training set and the remaining part as a test set.
-We use a top-5 metric to determine the statistics of the network; in particular, we consider a correct prediction if the first element of $\vect{\hat{Y}}$, i.e. what the neural network outputs as a best action, is one of the first five elements according to the corresponding $\vect{V}$ stored in the dataset.
+We use a top-5 metric to determine the statistics of the network, i.e., we consider a correct prediction if the first element of $\vect{\hat{Y}}$, i.e. what the neural network outputs as a best action, is one of the first five elements in the corresponding $\vect{V}$ stored in the dataset.
 In our case, this metric has a particular importance since the best action will not be always feasible due to the requirements of the terrain.